saifk00/obsidian-vault/Wiki/opencl-spirv-llvm-history.md

 > The goal of SPIR is to provide a portable interchange format for partly compiled OpenCL C programs.
 The format is vendor neutral, not C source code, and designed to be efficiently loaded by an OpenCL implementation. \[...\] It is designed to be useful as a target format for compilers of programming languages **other than OpenCL C**.
 This is a secondary goal of SPIR
 >

-That is, SPIR was initially just meant to allow OpenCL frontends to be developed independently from backends. #todo was SPIR ever actually part of the OpenCL spec?
+That is, SPIR was initially just meant to allow OpenCL frontends to be developed independently from backends.

+- [ ] was SPIR ever actually part of the OpenCL spec?
 I think at this point it was just there to split the efforts

 ### OpenCL 2.1 (2015): SPIR-V
 At the same time, the Khronos group was developing [[vulkan]] to supercede [[opengl]].
 Again, to avoid reduplication of effort, they first released [[SPIR-V]] to act as the common IR of [[vulkan]] and [[opencl]] - note that Vulkan would not be released until 2016.
 This offloaded the work of writing a front-end compiler from the drivers meaning that vendors like Nvidia and AMD had to do less work.
 SPIR-V was no longer based on LLVM IR since the latter was never meant to express heavy parallelism, thus the [[spirv-llvm-translator]] was developed.